Tom Clancy's Splinter Cell: Chaos Theory: Plot

 The US show of force backfires when the Clarence E. Walsh is sunk by a North Korean anti-ship missile on July 4, 2007, bringing North Korea, South Korea, and the United States to the brink of war.
 Since North Korea claims the missile was launched unintentionally, Fisher is sent to the missile battery that fired it to determine the cause.
 Fisher discovers that North Korea was telling the truth, but the country suddenly launches a full-scale invasion of South Korea.
 Fisher heads to Seoul and learns that Displace International orchestrated the war; Shetland used the Kernels gained from Zherkezhi to hijack North Korea's missile systems and sink the Clarence E. Walsh to draw the United States into a war to "tear it all down, and start over", declaring that politicians and bureaucrats are letting the country die.
 Third Echelon sends Fisher to a bathhouse in Tokyo to spy on a meeting between Shetland and his accomplices, who turn out to be the I-SDF.
 At the meeting, the I-SDF betrays Shetland, and a firefight breaks out between Shetland's soldiers and I-SDF troops; amidst the chaos, Fisher pursues Shetland to the roof.
 After a standoff in which Shetland tests their friendship against fealty to the US, Fisher kills Shetland.

 Following Shetland's death, and having acquired a copy of the Kernels from him, Otomo attempts to return Japan to Imperial rule; he blackmails Japanese government officials and senior JSDF officers by threatening to use the algorithms to launch a North Korean nuclear missile against a Japanese city.
 As China would support North Korea, and the United States would support Japan, such an incident would likely spark World War III.
 Although Otomo's loyalist I-SDF soldiers manage to repel attacking JSDF soldiers, Fisher infiltrates the lowest levels of the I-SDF headquarters and stops Otomo's plans.
 Otomo attempts to commit seppuku, but Fisher saves his life and captures him.
 Otomo stands trial at the United Nations and takes full responsibility for the entire Korean crisis, returning stability to the region.

 Development and release

+Hocking at Game Developers Conference in 2011.

 The graphics in Chaos Theory feature several improvements, including the addition of normal mapping, HDR lighting, and parallax mapping.
 The game had a development budget of $10 million and a marketing budget of $10 million.
 Around 300 people worked on the game at its peak.

 Because this game depicts a war between North Korea and South Korea, it was banned in South Korea until 2007.